Yvelines: Politics

 In both local and national elections, the department generally supports centre-right political candidates.
+The president of the Departmental Council of Yvelines is Pierre Bédier of The Republicans (LR), first elected in 2014.

-Michel Rocard, who served as Prime Minister of France from 1988 to 1991 under President François Mitterrand, was an MP for the department in the Socialist Party.
-The president of the Departmental Council is Pierre Bédier, first elected in 2014.
+Michel Rocard, who served as Prime Minister of France from 1988 to 1991 under President François Mitterrand, was a deputy for the department for the Socialist Party.
+As of both the President of the National Assembly (Yaël Braun-Pivet) and President of the Senate (Gérard Larcher) represent Yvelines in Parliament.